 Use Anchor Charts to Introduce

-One way to get students involved is with interactive anchor charts.
-This anchor chart/Post-it note activity have students searching for books they have read that fall under each category.
-First, as a class you will introduce the “ADE” headers and explain what each one means.
-Then, as you read aloud texts or as students read texts independently or with partners, they will add their titles to a Post-it note and add it to the anchor chart.
+Then, as you read aloud texts or as students read texts independently or with partners, they will add their titles to a sticky note and add it to the anchor chart.
 In this activity, the students are trying to show HOW the author conveys their point.

 Teaching Students to Find the Author’s Purpose

 This activity comes from one of the mini lessons for RI2.6.
-It asks students to sort specific quotes into their purpose.
+It asks students to sort specific quotes according to their purpose.
 The activity will help students practice their ability to recognize what sort of sentences and lingo the author will be using in each type of text.
 For example, in the Describing Examples category, you’ll find two sentences that describe foxes and sharks to the reader.
 This can be a guided activity or it can be a partner activity where the students work together and then the teacher reveals the answers for self-assessing.

 Another way to have students practice is to have them read short paragraphs or collections of sentences.
-This is also a mini lesson activity in RI2.6.
+This is also a mini-lesson activity in RI2.6.
 Then, they will read the three purpose options and decide which fits best.
 Students will be looking for whether that paragraph answers something, describes something, or explains something.
 Don’t worry if your students struggle with this skill at first.
 It’s a harder skill to master to decide how the author conveys their purpose.

 Great Texts for Teaching Author’s Purpose

-Here is a collection of nonfiction texts that I think work perfectly for read alouds when you’re teaching this unit.
+Here is a collection of nonfiction texts that I think work perfectly for read-alouds when you’re teaching this unit.
 These texts come from my Nonfiction Mentor Text blog post that outlines 6-8 books for each standard.

 Giving the students books to read is vital when teaching the standards.
 However, it’s equally as important to give them short passages to read as well.
 One reason is to simply practice their reading comprehension and text evidence skills.
 Another reason is that students need to start seeing these types of reading formats for test-taking practice.
-In the future, they will be tested with passages and follow up questions.
+In the future, they will be tested with passages and follow-up questions.
 So giving them short passages to read while asking them to find the author’s purpose gives them a very focused purpose when they’re reading.

 More Activities for Practice and Mastery